 Trade dependency is the characteristic in which one trade depends on the previous trade.
 For example, in some trading systems or methods, winning trades tend to follow other winning trades, and losses tend to follow losses.
 This is known as positive dependency: wins follow wins and losses follow losses.
 In negative dependency, wins tend to follow losses, and vice-versa.
 A runs test is generally used to determine if there is any statistically significant dependency in a sequence of trades.

 In MSA, a runs test is automatically performed on the current sequence of trades.
 The runs test takes into account all analysis options and setting applied to the current sequence of trades, including position sizing settings, equity crossover rules, and so on.
-If the sliding window option was selected in the Options tab of the Setup command, then the runs test is also performed on a sliding window of trades.
+If the sliding window option was selected in the Options tab of the Setup command, then the runs test is also performed on a walk-forward basis over a sliding window of trades.
 The results are displayed in the Dependency tab of the Performance Results window, as shown below.

 Example of dependency analysis results generated by Market System Analyzer.